 An 8-bit microcontroller processes 8 bits of data at any time.

-The number of bits used by the MCU tells you the size of the records (8 bits per register), the number of memory addresses (only 2 ^ 8 = 256 addresses), and the largest number it can process (again, 2 ^ 8 = 256 integers or 0-255 integers).
+The number of bits used by the MCU tells you the size of the records (8 bits per register), the number of memory addresses (only 2 ^ 8 = 256 addresses), and the most significant number it can process (again, 2 ^ 8 = 256 integers or 0-255 integers).

 A 32-bit microcontroller can handle numbers up to 2 ^ 32.
 They have 32-bit arithmetic logical units, records, and bus width.

-Overall, this means that 32 bits can process up to four times the amount of data, making it more technically efficient at using data.
+Overall, this means that 32 bits can process up to four times the amount of data, making it more technically efficient to use data.

 STM32 F VS STM32I

-STM32F is the core of the STM32 family that includes balanced devices targeting applications that do not require extremely low power.
+STM32F is the core of the STM32 family that includes balanced devices targeting applications that do not require meager power.

-They combine high performance, peripherals, and low-power, low-voltage operation.
-With four lines, the STM32F products target various applications in the industrial, medical, and consumer markets.
+They combine high-performance peripherals and low-power, low-voltage operations.
+The STM32F products target various applications in the industrial, medical, and consumer markets with four lines.

 The STM32L is based on ST’s EnergyLite platform that targets ultra-low power and ultra-low-voltage applications using an optimized architecture and an ultra-low leakage process jointly owned with the STM8L family.

 High-performance microcontrollers are those STM32 MCUs dedicated to CPU- intensive and multimedia applications.